KXFN

 KXFN (1380 AM) is a radio station in St. Louis, Missouri.
-It is owned by Lutheran Church - Missouri Synod and airs a Sacred Music format.
-The station has a colorful history as a Top 40 station KWK.
+It is owned by the Lutheran Church – Missouri Synod and airs a simulcast of station KFUO's daytime signal and nighttime live stream.
+The station has a colorful history as the Top 40 station KWK.

 KXFN employs separate daytime and nighttime transmitter sites; the daytime transmitter is located on Chouteau Island near Granite City, Illinois, while the nighttime site is located further south near Dupo, Illinois.

 History

 The station is among the oldest in St. Louis.
-It began broadcasting in 1925, as KFVE, licensed to the Film Corporation of America in St. Louis.
-In November 1927 it changed its call sign to KWK.
+It began broadcasting in 1925 as KFVE, licensed to the Film Corporation of America in St. Louis.
+In November 1927, it adopted what would be its most famous call sign, KWK.
 At first, KWK was an affiliate of the NBC Blue Network.

 KWK was owned by Thomas Patrick and had its offices and studios in The Chase Park Plaza Hotel.
-Later, it was the Mutual Broadcasting System affiliate in St. Louis until August 1969, when the station switched from adult standards to an R&B format.
-KWK's claim to national fame was a film clip where a disc jockey at the station is seen smashing one of Elvis Presley's records and declaring "Rock and roll has got to go!"
+The station opened an FM counterpart on 99.1 in September 1946.
+It later closed its operations in April 1950 due to a lack of FM acceptance at the time.
+Later, it was the Mutual Broadcasting System affiliate in St. Louis until August 1969, when the station switched from adult standards to an R&B format that featured Bill Bailey, Bernie Hayes, and Don Sainte-Johnn.
+Sainte-Johnn eventually joined KFRC in San Francisco.

+KWK's claim to national fame was a film clip in which a disc jockey at the station is seen smashing one of Elvis Presley's records and declaring "Rock and roll has got to go!"
 It was a clear sign that KWK had veered away from the rock format.
-This clip can be seen in the 1981 film "This Is Elvis."
+This clip can be seen in the 1981 film This Is Elvis.

 On July 31, 1973, the station went off the air until November 1, 1978, when it returned as a Top 40 station, and in March 1979, it began simulcasting with its sister station WWWK-FM (which would become WKBQ-FM in February 1988).
 In June 1984, KWK became KGLD, and flipped to oldies.
 The call letters stood for "Gold."

 On January 1, 1992, KGLD changed to all-sports radio KASP.
 The station went back to simulcasting with WKBQ-FM in 1993.
 (WKBQ-FM, then at 106.5 FM, would swap frequencies with WKKX (104.1) in January 1994.)
-In December 1994, the station flipped to hot talk as "Straight Talk 1380."
-Programming on "Straight Talk" included Steve & DC in mornings (simulcast with WKBQ-FM), The Fabulous Sports Babe, Ken Hamblin, Tom Leykis and Jim Bohannon.
+In December 1994, the station flipped to hot talk as "Straight Talk 1380".
+Programming on "Straight Talk" included Steve & DC in mornings (simulcast with WKBQ-FM), The Fabulous Sports Babe, Ken Hamblin, Tom Leykis, and Jim Bohannon.